qdftt/Discord-Bot/README.md

 A modern Discord bot built using **Discord.js v14**, featuring both **prefix** and **slash** commands, a clean handler system, and simple labeled code that makes the bot easy to edit, maintain, and distribute.

+This README was made using AI as i was too tired to make it lol

 ## 🚀 Features

 - Works with **Prefix & Slash commands**